 Image: ASTRONOMIKA TV / Flux 2 Pro

 The last documented New Fire Ceremony took place in 1507, just 14 years before the fall of Tenochtitlan.
-The remains of the Cerro de la Estrella are still there, open to visitors, surrounded today by one of the densest urban areas on the planet.
+The remains of Cerro de la Estrella are still there, open to visitors, surrounded today by one of the densest urban areas on the planet.

 Image: ASTRONOMIKA TV / Flux 2 Pro